AryaBhardia1124/whatsapp_message/README.md

 - Make sure you're logged into WhatsApp Web before running the script
 - The phone number should include the country code without any special characters
-- The message will be sent approximately 1 minute after running the script to ensure WhatsApp Web loads properly
 - Keep the WhatsApp Web tab active until the message is sent

 ## Error Handling